 How do you feel about wild, fun haircuts?
 Constantly on a quest for individuality, I’ve had nearly every short haircut under the moon.
 A few years ago, I chopped off my long, flowing locks (once I acknowledged my queerness–it seems as though this is a right of passage for queer women), and quickly discovered the joys of changing my haircut every few months.

 I’ve had the Miley Cyrus circa 2013, and following that, my hairstyles were in my partner’s hands.
 It was mostly just an excuse to hang out when we were first dating, but somehow I felt comfortable enough to hand him the electric razor, saying, “Be creative!”.
-That lead to something of a faux-hawk, an undercut, and finally, I shaved my head completely.
+That leads to something of a faux-hawk, an undercut, and finally, I shaved my head completely.

 As liberating and as empowering as it was to have a shaved head for nearly a year (I never had to worry about hat hair), a few months ago I decided to switch things up.
 Fast forward through The Awkward Stage of growing out a shaved head, and now, I’m blue!!